License Compliance Center

 You may deploy network architectures that use hardware or software to reduce the number of Users or Devices that directly access the product server software or service.
 This is referred to as multiplexing or pooling.
 This does not reduce the number of licenses required to access or use the server software or service under either license model.
 A license is required for each User or Device that is connected to the multiplexing or pooling software or hardware front end.
 You must acquire and assign a license to each User or Device that accesses instances of the server software or service directly or indirectly, frequently or infrequently, even if the authorized User or Device is an automaton.

-NetScaler license files are to be installed on the designated appliance (or virtual machine).
-License files are prohibited from being installed anywhere other than the designated appliance or virtual machine.
+NetScaler license files and editions are to be installed on the designated appliance (or virtual machine).
+License files or editions are prohibited from being installed anywhere other than the designated appliance or virtual machine.

 With respect to an audit under the end user license terms, excess license usage will be determined based on peak license deployment and billed at the then-current Citrix suggested retail price for licenses and for maintenance on those licenses (for the lesser of the duration of the excess usage or two years).
 Charges for any additional findings, as well as audit fees, may apply.